prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/Biquinho Blend.md

 **Plant Dimensions:** 15"–24" tall and wide

 **Variety Info:** ¾"–1¼" fruit start out green and ripen to either red or golden yellow, rounded but tapering off to a point.
-Biquinho is a mild pepper at only 1,000 to 2,000 Scoville heat units; the heat can fluctuate in intensity depending on the climate, soil, and environment in which the peppers are grown.
+Biquinho is a mild [[peppers|pepper]] at only 1,000 to 2,000 Scoville heat units; the heat can fluctuate in intensity depending on the climate, soil, and environment in which the [[peppers]] are grown.

 **Attributes:** Frost Sensitive, Good for Containers